marton-demeter/enki/README.md

 const enki = require('@mdemeter/enki').fd;
 // Change from writing to file to writing to console enki.targets([process.stdout]);
-enki.info('This message is not output to console');
+enki.info('This message is now output to console');

 // Console output:
 //
-// hh:mm:ss info     This message is not output to console
+// hh:mm:ss info     This message is now output to console
 ```

 Log to multiple targets: